Autodesk-Forge/autodesk-forge.github.io/README.md

 # Autodesk Developer GitHub Repos

 This is a collection of all samples found on Autodesk Developer website.
-It takes the response body (in `src/repos.json`) of GET https://api.github.com/orgs/Autodesk-Forge/repos and present them in the page.
+It requires to manually take the response body of GET https://api.github.com/orgs/Autodesk-Forge/repos?type=public&page=1 (follow responder Links header for subsequent pages) and update at in `src/repos.json`.

 ## Setup
 ``` bash